Esthey/Financial-Consumer-Complaints/README.md

-# Tableau
+# Financial Consumer Complaints
 ## Information is the oil of the 21st century, and analytics is the combustion engine!

-# An Analysis of Financial Consumer Complaints of a Finance Firm dated 2011 to 2020
+# An Analysis of Financial Consumer Complaints of a Finance Firm dated 2011 to 2020 using Tableau

 ## Introduction
 The dataset was obtained from Data World.